-I met my future husband this summer and we are both Pisces.
+I met the love of my life and we are both Pisces.
 My birthday on Feb 28 & his on March 1st.
 Teal is our favorite color.
 He gave me these three pieces of material as a gift so I could “make something”.
 I used them to represent an ocean.
 I made the fish from Sculply clay.
 I deconstructed a music box to make the fish swirl around on the stick as if they are swimming.
 Two fish swimming is the icon for Pisces.
 When you turn the knob the fish dance around to the chiming of a music box.
 The silver sticks represent coral in the ocean.
 The background is textured like a coffin but also like waves in water.

-While You Were Sleeping, 2015 by Meela Paloma
+While You Were Sleeping, 2015 by Meela Palomx

 Based on the style of one of my personal favorite Graphic Designers, Shepard Fairy my billboard for Pink Line Dreams Exhibit, curated by Naomi “Monstrochika” Martinez.
 I created an inspirational billboard because it breaks all the rules of Graphic Design when making a billboard.
 We would not have time to read a billboard if we were actually driving.
 The text is too long but since it’s an art exhibit, where people would have time to actually stop and read the billboard message I wrote inspirational messages that resonate with me personally.